There are many powerful catalysts in the market: Mind Medicine (MindMed) Inc. (MNMD) can be one of them - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Oct 18 when Barrow Robert sold 1,220 shares for $3.11 per share.
 The transaction valued at 3,794 led to the insider holds 252,300 shares of the business.

 Karlin Dan sold 640 shares of MNMD for $3,757 on Sep 27.
 The Chief Medical Officer now owns 266,478 shares after completing the transaction at $5.87 per share.
 On Sep 26, another insider, Karlin Dan, who serves as the Chief Medical Officer of the company, sold 565 shares for $5.51 each.
 As a result, the insider received 3,113 and left with 267,118 shares of the company.